giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 ## Service Placement for Edge Computing

-Determining the proper location to deploy an application service in the edge cloud is critical in order to ensure a good quality of experience (QoE) for its users.
+Determining the proper location to deploy an application service in the edge cloud is critical to ensure a good quality of experience (QoE) for its users.
 Yet the service placement problem is known to be NP-Hard [JSP-INFOCOM], requiring heuristics to compute good (albeit suboptimal) solutions.